eldargab/agent-next/README.md

 (like `res.ok`, `res.mime`)

 Streaming is fully supported. `res.body` is a [simple-stream](https://github.com/eldargab/stream-simple).
-`req.body` also can be a simple-stream.
+`req.body` can also be a simple-stream.

 All above makes `agent-next` simple, flexible, fun to use solution.

-##Look and feel
+##Example

-Below is an example of agent setuped from scratch specifically for Github API.
+Agent created from scratch specifically for the Github API.

 ```javascript
 var Agent = require('agent-next')